qiyuangong/Clustering_based_K_Anon/README.md

 ### For more information:
-[1] K. LeFevre, D. J. DeWitt, R. Ramakrishnan.
-Mondrian Multidimensional K-Anonymity ICDE '06: Proceedings of the 22nd International Conference on Data Engineering, IEEE Computer Society, 2006, 25
+[1] Lin J.L, Wei M.C.
+An efficient clustering method for k-anonymization[C], In Proceedings of the 2008 international workshop on Privacy and anonymity in information society(PAIS), 2008.

-[2] K. LeFevre, D. J. DeWitt, R. Ramakrishnan.
-Workload-aware Anonymization.
-Proceedings of the 12th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, ACM, 2006, 277-286
+[2] Byun J.W, Kamra A, Bertino E, et al. Efficient k-anonymization using clustering techniques[C], In Proceedings of the 12th international conference on Database systems for advanced applications(DASFAA), 2007.

 [3] [UTD Anonymization Toolbox](http://cs.utdallas.edu/dspl/cgi-bin/toolbox/index.php?go=home)